vivaxyblog/vivaxyblog.github.io/_posts/2019-08-02-git-tag-and-push-git-tag.md

 When you can't push tags, you probably:

-- are using lightweight tag, and `git push --follow-tags`.
+- are using a lightweight tag, and `git push --follow-tags`.

 While you can push tags, you probably:

-- are using lightweight tag, and `git push --tags`.
+- are using a lightweight tag, and `git push --tags`.
 (Not recommended!)
-- are using annotated tag, and `git push --follow-tags`.
+- are using an annotated tag, and `git push --follow-tags`.

 ## Reference